 Could we help you work out whether you can claim?

 Falls alone are a major cause of injury – even more so as we get older.
 Approximately one in three adults over 65 will have a minimum of one fall annually.
 There could be many reasons for this, but if negligence is suspected to be the cause, there is an opportunity to see whether a compensation claim might be possible.
 Sometimes it is easy to tell you’ve been the victim of negligence, but not all slips and falls leading to injury are easy to identify in this way.
 Calling on someone with experience in this field is a good idea, and you are already in the right place to do that.

-The team at Accident Advice Helpline can help if you call 0800 689 0500, or alternatively use your mobile to call 0333 500 0993.
+The team at Accident Advice Helpline can help if you call 0800 689 5659.
 When you do, you’ll receive no-obligation advice and more information on your own case.
-Knowing the average payout for a slip or fall can only take you so far – we can provide accurate information, not to mention the opportunity to be represented in a no-win, no-fee case by one of our experienced solicitors.
+Knowing the average payout for a slip or fall can only take you so far – we can provide accurate information, not to mention the opportunity to be represented in a no win no fee case by one of our experienced solicitors.
 To begin, you can always take the online test we have created with you in mind, taking just 30 seconds to fill in.